 When determining aid eligibility for a semester, some repeated classes may be excluded from the financial aid eligible credit count.
 This may mean you receive less Pell Grant funding, or no federal loans if you’re enrolled less than half-time (6 undergraduate credits, 5 graduate credits).
 Ineligible repeated credits may also impact your eligibility for scholarships and work-study positions.

-- In most cases, if a class has never been passed (with a D- or better), it is financial aid eligible.
+- In most cases, if you’ve never passed a given class (with a D- or better), it is financial aid eligible.

-- A student can also be paid for repeating a previously passed course as long it is the first repeat of the course.
+- You can also be paid for repeating a previously passed course as long it is the first repeat of the course.

 The following examples show if a repeated course would be financial aid eligible:

 |1st Attempt||2nd Attempt||3rd Attempt||Is class financial aid eligible

 - Course 1: Yes, this is eligible for financial aid because it is the first repeat after receiving a passing grade of “D” or better.

 - Course 2: Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.

 - Course 3: No, this course was previously passed and this is the third attempt.
 Two attempts is the maximum attempts these credits can count towards financial aid eligibility because the course has been passed.